LSSTDESC/tom_desc/README.md

 machine.
 If you're lucky, all you need to do is:

 <ul>

+<li> Run <code>git submodule update --recursive</code>.
+There are a
+  number of git submodules that have the standard TOM code.
+By default, when you clone, git doesn't clone submodules, so do this in order to make sure all that stuff is there.
+(Alternative, if instead of just
+  <code>git clone...</code> you did <code>git clone --recurse-submodules
+  ...</code>, then you've already taken care of this step.)
+If you do a
+  <code>git pull</code> later, you either need to do <code>git pull
+  --recurse-submodules</code>, or repeat this step after the pull.</li>
 <li> Run <code>docker-compose up</code>.
 This will use the <code>docker-compose.yml</code> file
   to either build or pull two images (the web server and the postgres server), and run two containers.
 It will also create a docker volume